FernandoCL1991/Power-BI-Statistical-Findings/README.md

 ## Steps Performed

+## Pre-step

+- A connection to a Microsoft Azure DB was established.
+- **Training** data table was retrieved for the anaysis.

 ### 1. Data Preparation

 - A **Date Table** was created in Power BI with columns for Year, Month, and other date-specific fields.
 - A new **Year** column was derived for easier aggregation.
 - Relationships were established between the Date Table and the Training Table.
+- **Data types** were changed correspondingly.
+- **Image Classes Bins** were created to synthesize classes into more concise groups.
+The groups created were: Animals, Innanimate Objects, Nature, Person, and Vehicles.

 ### 2. Calculation of Yearly Class Contribution